Major U.S. companies ask judge to block NC transgender bathroom law

-ALBANY, N.Y.
-(Reuters) - Dozens of large U.S. companies on Friday backed the Obama administration's bid to strike down a North Carolina law restricting the use of public bathrooms by transgender people, saying the law hurts their recruitment efforts and could discourage investment in the state.
+ALBANY, N.Y., July 8 (Reuters) - Dozens of large U.S. companies on Friday backed the Obama administration's bid to strike down a North Carolina law restricting the use of public bathrooms by transgender people, saying the law hurts their recruitment efforts and could discourage investment in the state.

-In a friend-of-the-court brief filed in federal court in Winston-Salem, North Carolina, 68 companies including Apple Inc (AAPL.O), Bloomberg LP, Microsoft Corp MSFT, General Electric Co (GE) and Nike Inc (NKE), said the law, known as H.B.
-2, should be blocked pending the outcome of the U.S. Department of Justice’s lawsuit seeking to have it overturned.

 "H.B.
 2 and the naked, invidious discrimination it condones is already damaging (some companies') ability to recruit and retain a diverse workforce and is imposing a substantial disincentive to investment and commerce in the state, directly impacting their bottom line," the brief says.